-COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) Honua'ula will provide a buffer along Pi'ilani Highway to mitigate highway reduce the visual impact of development, as discussed in Section 4.4 (Traffic).
-Additionally, appropriate landscaping will be planted along public roads and parks consistent with the Maui County Planting Plan.
-1. IMPROVE PHYSICAL INFRASTRUCTURE Road lways and Goal: Maui County's physical infrastructure will be maintained in optimum condition at nd wil l provid de for and effectively serve the needs of the County through clean and sustainable technologies.
+Honua'ula will provide a buffer along Pi'ilani Highway to mitigate highway noise and to reduce the visual impact of development, as discussed in Section 4.4 (Roadways and Traffic).
+Additionally, appropriate landscaping will be planted along public rights-of-way, roads and parks consistent with the Maui County Planting Plan.

+IMPROVE PHYSICAL INFRASTRUCTURE Goal: Maui County's physical infrastructure will be maintained in optimum condition and will provide for and effectively serve the needs of the County through clean and sustainable technologies.
 Objective: (1) Improve water systems to assure access to sustainable, clean, reliable, and affordable X sources of water.
-Policies: 1 (a) Ensure that adequate supplies of water are available prior to approval of subdivision X or construction documents. (b) Develop and fund improved water-delivery systems. Х (c) Ensure a reliable and affordable supply of water for productive agricultural uses. ^ X (d) Promote the reclamation of gray water, and enable the use of reclaimed, gray, and X brackish water for activities that do not require potable water. ^ (e) Retain and expand public control and ownership of water resources and delivery X systems. (f) Improve the management of water systems so that surface-water and groundwater X resources are not degraded by overuse or pollution. ^ (g) Explore and promote alternative water-source-development methods.
-X (h) Seek reliable long-term sources of water to serve developments that achieve Х consistency with the appropriate Community Plans.
-Implementing Actions: v (a) Develop a process to review all applications for desalination.
-X Discussion: As discussed in Section 4.8.1 (Water System), Honua'ula will in water system providing both potable and non-potable water for use with Non-potable water will be used for all irrigation purposes.
-The water system source, storage facilities, and transmission lines in accordance with all Statement Standards.
-In addition, water conservation strategies will be implement consumption, conserve resources, and minimize water demands. hin F em w ate ar ill inc d Co ʻula.
-Iude unty Objective: (2) Improve waste-disposal practices and systems to be efficient, safe, and as environmentally sound as possible.
-X Policies: 1 1 (a) Provide sustainable waste-disposal systems and comprehensive, convenient X recycling programs to reduce the flow of waste into landfills. (b) Support innovative and alternative practices in recycling solid waste and wastewater X and disposing of hazardous waste. (c) Encourage vendors and owners of automobile, appliance, and white goods to participate in the safe disposal and recycling of such goods, and ensure greater accountability for large waste producers.
-X / 1
+Policies: (a) Ensure that adequate supplies of water are available prior to approval of subdivision X or construction documents. (b) Develop and fund improved water-delivery systems.
+X (c) Ensure a reliable and affordable supply of water for productive agricultural uses.
+X (d) Promote the reclamation of gray water, and enable the use of reclaimed, gray, and X brackish water for activities that do not require potable water. (e) Retain and expand public control and ownership of water resources and delivery X systems.
+Improve the management of water systems so that surface-water and groundwater X resources are not degraded by overuse or pollution. (g) Explore and promote alternative water-source-development methods.
+X (h) Seek reliable long-term sources of water to serve developments that achieve X consistency with the appropriate Community Plans.
+Implementing Actions: (a) Develop a process to review all applications for desalination.
+X

+Discussion: As discussed in Section 4.8.1 (Water System), Honua'ula will include a private water system providing both potable and non-potable water for use within Honua'ula.
+Non-potable water will be used for all irrigation purposes.
+The water system will include